davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 TODO of course, it's fine for other nodes to asynchronously discover that a decision has been made.
 The omniscient observer.

+### Fault Tolerance

 Finally, if we want our system to be highly-available, we're going to need **fault tolerance**.
 Sometimes computers will crash due to faulty hardware or software; sometimes they'll be unreachable due to network problems; sometimes we'll take them offline on purpose so we can upgrade software!
 For the system to remain working even when individual computers aren't, we need a consensus algorithm that works even when some computers are offline.

 TODO when we talk about fault tolerance, we ask how many nodes can crash and consider the worst case.
 For example, a system with a single special node that must not crash but many non-special nodes that can crash is not considered fault-tolerant, because it cannot withstand even 1 worst-case crash; if that special node goes down we're toast.

 TODO don't worry about byzantine, saddest moment

-To recap:
+### Recap

+As we continue our discussion, keep these properties in the back of your mind:

 > **Coherence**: Every computer ends up with the same state
 >
 > **Conflict Resolution**: When multiple candidate states are possible, the algorithm picks one; it is not an error to have multiple candidates.
 >
-> **No-Decoherence**: The no-takebacks rule: once a candidate can be seen as chosen, it is chosen, everywhere, forever.
+> **No-Decoherence**: The no-takebacks rule: once a candidate can be seen as chosen, no other candidate can ever be chosen by anyone, ever.
 >
-> **Fault Tolerance**: The algorithm works even if a some nodes crash.
+> **Fault Tolerance**: The algorithm continues to work even if a some nodes go offline.

 ## Replication vs Consensus